-After Roe, the incidence of abortion rose dramatically, quickly topping one million abortions per year and peaking at 1.6 million in 1990 before gradually declining to 1.2 million.
+After Roe, the incidence of abortion rose dramatically, quickly topping one million abortions per year and peaking at 1.6 million in 1990 before gradually declining to 1.06 million in 2011 (the latest year for which estimates are available).
 Under the Roe regime, abortion is the leading cause of human death.
-More than 56 million human beings have now been legally killed.
+More than 57 million human beings have now been legally killed.
 And abortion has significantly and detrimentally impacted the health and well-being of many women (and men).
 The moral gravity and scale of this injustice exceed that of any other issue or concern in American society today.

 The second problem with Roe is that it is legally, constitutionally mistaken.
 Justice Harry Blackmun's majority opinion claimed that the "liberty" protected by the Due Process Clause of the Fourteenth Amendment includes a "right of privacy" that is "broad enough to encompass" a right to abortion.
 "As a constitutional argument," notes University of Pennsylvania law professor Kermit Roosevelt (who favors legalized abortion), "Roe is barely coherent.
 The Court pulled its fundamental right to choose more or less from the constitutional ether."

-Blackmun's reasoning was ridiculous, his facts erroneous, his key historical claims demonstrably false.
-The process behind the decision was appallingly shoddy.
+Blackmun's reasoning was fallacious, his facts erroneous, his key historical claims demonstrably false.
+The process behind the decision, we now know, was remarkably shoddy.
 Roe and Doe constituted a full-blown exercise in policy-making—the arbitrary (untethered to the Constitution) invention of a new nationwide abortion policy to reflect the personal preferences of a majority of the justices.

 Even pro-choice legal experts don't try to defend Roe on its merits.
 "What is frightening about Roe is that this super-protected right is not inferable from the language of the Constitution, the framers' thinking respecting the specific problem in issue, any general value derivable from the provisions they included, or the nation's governmental structure," wrote the eminent constitutional scholar and Yale law professor John Hart Ely.
 "It is bad because it is bad constitutional law, or rather because it is not constitutional law and gives almost no sense of an obligation to try to be."

-The radical extent of the Roe regime was not and has never been consistent with public opinion, which favors substantial legal limits on abortion.
+The radical scope of the Roe regime was not and has never been consistent with public opinion, which favors substantial legal limits on abortion.
 (Polling questions on Roe are often inaccurate, and ignorance of the extent of the decision is widespread).
-Roe has disenfranchised millions and millions of Americans, fostering divisive cultural and political battles.
-These Americans will not rest while Roe and abortion on demand persist.
+Roe has disenfranchised millions and millions of Americans who will not rest while Roe and abortion on demand persist.
 They want to have a say.
 The Court decided they could have none.